-Immortal music was born and nurtured here-at a Bechstein keyboard.
-Here genius was transmuted; heauty whispered to the ages.
+Large Feat name of the immortals Immortal music was born and nurtured here-at a Bechstein keyboard.
+Here genius was transmuted; beauty whispered to the ages.
 For Bechstein has ever been companion to the immortals.

-It was a Bechstein that first gave substance to some of Wagner's greatest inspirations; Liszt, Debussy, Brahms, Grieg, Ravel were only a few who knew the magic of a Bechstein.
+to some of Wagner's greatest inspirations; Liszt, Debussy, Brahms, Grieg, Ravel were only a few who knew the magic of a Bechstein.
 To-day's masters, too, destined for the cloak of immortality - men such as Wilhelm Backaus - choose Bechstein as fitting companion to their greatness.